Azure/azure-iot-device-ecosystem/get_started/linux-artigo-a1250-java.md

 ---
-platform: Linux
+platform: linux
-device: artigo-a1250
+device: artigo a1250
 language: java
 ---

-Run a simple JAVA sample on ARTiGO-A1250 device running Linux
+Run a simple JAVA sample on ARTiGO A1250 device running Linux
 ===
 ---